 Let’s talk about the status quo in B2B marketing - more is more.
-Will that get us to the goal line in 2022?
-Or is it time for a pivot?
+Will that get us to the goal line or is it time for a pivot?

 Even though it’s the status quo, the idea that more traffic and more leads consistently drive revenue growth has been under attack for some time now.
 Many companies have changed direction, focusing on “account-based” or “product-led” strategies.
 While not necessarily new ideas, these approaches concentrate on a shortlist of ideal customers and the post-conversion customer experience to drive growth.
 But what’s wrong with the old playbook?

 The problem with the “more is more” philosophy in both inbound and outbound marketing is that more is never enough, and more can actually hurt your ability to attract and convert leads into sales.